Happy to have you along as we kick off a brand new week of broadcast excellence.

 That's paragraph two.

-And in the next paragraph, we have a an acknowledgement that the largest deficit ever is part of the budget.
+And in the next paragraph, we have an acknowledgement that the largest deficit ever is part of the budget.

-The budget deficit's going up, but who is it?
+The budget deficit's going up.

-The AP?
+The AP.

-I forgot.
+Oh, that's why I forgot.

 Because of the tax cut deal with the Republicans in December.